zaebee/litclub/README.md

 The compiler plugin `protoc-gen-go` will be installed in `$GOBIN`, defaulting to `$GOPATH/bin`.
 It must be in your `$PATH` for the protocol compiler protoc to find it.

-Assuming you have run `yarn install` before (see above), which installs the `protobuf.js` dependency continue with the compilation as follows.
+Assuming you have run `npm install` before (see above), which installs the `protobuf.js` dependency continue with the compilation as follows.
 To compile the schema to Go and Typescript sources run

 ```sh